concero/contracts-ccip/packages/foundry/README.md

 We have some unit tests focused on setters and reverts, local integration tests using ccipLocal, and forked tests.
 Local and Forked ccip-related tests are complementary because we fork the mainnet environment, and it's not possible to transfer USDC through the forked environment.

+Our tests doesn't cover Automation & Functions, once the Java Script code are still under development.

 ## Attention Points

 - `ConceroPool.sol` & `ConceroChildPool.sol` only accepts `USDC`.
 So, loss of precision is greater than other tokens.